invpe/GridShell/Sources/Integrations/Temperature/README.md

 Glad you're asking, everything.
 - The fact it is simple to build
-- The fact you don't care about storing measurements
+- The fact you don't care about storing measurements, running servers.

+  All telemetry is sent to the grid burning shells earned by your device.
+  Simply put, you just don't care - you use.

 - The fact you join the grid
 - The fact you always know what your pool temp is
 - The fact you contribute to the grid earning shells you can use